Pulled Over For Drunk Driving?

-A non-commercial driver who has a blood alcohol level of 0.08% or more is considered legally intoxicated.
+A noncommercial driver who has a blood alcohol level of .08% or more is considered legally intoxicated.
 However, Oregon law also allows a conviction for DUI if a prosecutor can show that the driver was affected to some perceptible degree by alcohol or drugs.
 It can be difficult to defend against these charges without the assistance of a skilled criminal defense lawyer on your side.
-Protect your rights by contacting the Law Office of Bruce Shepley today.
+Protect your rights by contacting Wm.
+Bruce Shepley, Attorney at Law, today.

 Penalties for DUI in Oregon